 First and foremost, a good sunblock, for any time we are going to be outside.
 I only use mineral sunblocks and choose the healthiest ones I can find.
 My favorite is the facial formulation from Green Goddess, but I hear good things about ThinkSport and Blue Lizard, too.
 Blue Lizard is made in Australia, and I trust Australians to know their sun protection!

-I always keep an extra pair of sunglasses for each of us in the summer bag (I buy cheap glasses at Target), and a squishable sun hat.
+I always keep an extra pair of sunglasses for each of us in the summer bag (I buy cheap glasses at Target because I lose them), and a squishable sun hat.
 I love the Sunday Afternoons hat I found last summer for my daughter because it covers the back of her neck even when she’s leaning over digging in the sand.

 For post-beach clean up, I keep a microfiber camping towel – small and very absorbent! – and a shaking bottle of talc-free powder.
 This stuff is magic for getting sand off of damp skin.
 I’ve heard that corn starch works for this too, but I haven’t tried it.
 The shaker bottle is key for applying it – you only need a little!